jsa-aerial/hanami/README.md

 ## Tree Layout using Vega template

-Another interesting Vega template example is based on the `tree-layout` template.
+Another interesting Vega example uses the `tree-layout` template.
 Using this template for such layouts abstracts away a good deal of low level complexity.
 In this example a software system module dependency graph is rendered.

 ```Clojure
 (hc/xform